 Full fidelity viewing – Some gradients and line patterns wouldn't render in the Visio Visual as expected.
 If these shapes do not require mapping to Power BI data, they can be left out or removed from the# layers.
 Visio Visual renders everything other than the shapes on the # layers in PNG format helps improve load time.

 You can change settings for auto-zoom on selection of shapes or during interactions with other visuals by turning Auto zoom to On or Off on the settings tab of the Visualizations pane.

 How do I get Visio Visual?

-Editing a Visio Visual in Power BI requires a Visio Online license, either Plan 1 or Plan 2.
+Editing a Visio Visual in Power BI requires a Visio Online Plan 1 or Visio Online Plan 2 license.
 You can visit our plan comparison to decide which option is best for you.
 If you’re unsure which plan is right for you, try them for free for 30 days (Plan 1 trial, Plan 2 trial).
 These trials are separate from the Visio Visual trial, and you can register for both without affecting your eligibility for the other.

 Data graphics applied to Visio diagrams from Visio desktop are removed so that Power BI can apply it's own graphics.